NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/Models/gens.md

 ### Simple PSS ```[PSSSimple]```

-This is the most basic PSS that can be implemented, on which the stabilization signal is simply a proportional controller over the frequency and electrical power:
+This is the most basic PSS that can be implemented, on which the stabilization signal is  a proportional controller over the frequency and electrical power:

 ```math
 \begin{align}